marco2meyer/echo-chamber/README.md

 - **`simulation.py`** — The simulation engine: how agents interact each step.
 - **`network_utils.py`** — How the network of agents is built.
 - **`visualization.py`** — How the network and results are visualized (using Plotly graphs).
-- **`streamlit_app.py`** — The Streamlit web interface (where the buttons and sliders live).
+- **`streamlit_app.py`** — The Streamlit web interface (where the buttons and sliders live) For many updates to the code  you won't need to go there.
-- **`dash_app.py`** — The Dash web interface (alternative, more advanced).
+- **`dash_app.py`** — The Dash web interface (alternative to streamlit dashboard, slightly more advanced programming).

 If you want to change how agents behave, start with `models.py` and `agent.py`.

 ---

-## Troubleshooting
+## Troubleshooting & Using AI to Get Help
-- If you get errors about missing packages, make sure you ran `pip install -r requirements.txt`.
+- **Missing packages?** Make sure you ran `pip install -r requirements.txt` in your terminal.
-- If Python isn’t recognized, check that it’s installed and added to your PATH.
+- **Python not recognized?** Check that Python is installed and added to your PATH (see Step 1 above).
+- **Confused by an error message?**
+  1. **Copy the error message.**
+  2. **Paste it into your AI assistant** and ask for help (see below).
+- **Want to try changing the code, but not sure how?**
+  - **Write your idea in plain English or pseudocode**, then ask your AI assistant to translate it into Python.
+  - Example: “I want agents to only update their belief if their neighbor’s belief is at least 0.2 different.
+How do I do this in `models.py`?” (then paste in all of the code from models.py)
+- **Where to get AI help:**
+  - If you’re using VS Code, Windsurf, Cursor, or Cline, you can highlight code or errors and ask the built-in AI assistant for help.
+  - You can also use web-based tools like [ChatGPT](https://chat.openai.com), [Gemini](https://gemini.google.com), or [Claude](https://claude.ai) to get explanations, translations into other programming languages, or debugging help.
+- **General tips:**
+  - If something breaks, don’t panic!
+AI assistants are great at translating error messages, fixing bugs, and even turning your pseudocode or ideas into real code.
-- If you get stuck, ask your instructor or a classmate!
+  - If you’re stuck, ask your instructor, a classmate, or an AI assistant—don’t struggle alone!

+**Example AI prompts:**
+- “I got this error: [paste error here].
+What does it mean and how do I fix it?”
+- “Can you turn this pseudocode into Python?”
+- “Explain what this function does.”
+- “How do I add a new type of agent to this simulation?”
+- "I have some code here.
+How can I make it run?
+Explain step by step."

 ---